Alex Rae (footballer, born 1969): Coaching and managerial career

 Rae was appointed player-manager of Dundee on 24 May 2006.
 He led the club to third place in the First Division in his first season and took them a place higher in his second.
 He gave up playing for the 2008–09 season but was sacked on 20 October 2008 with the team in eighth place in the league.
 Following this, Rae travelled to Sweden as part of his work towards a UEFA Pro Licence.

 In July 2009 he joined MK Dons, on a temporary basis with a view to a permanent deal, as first team coach working under his former Wolves teammate Paul Ince.

 In 2010, Rae made a return to competitive football to cover for injuries.
-On 29 October 2010, Rae joined Notts County as assistant manager until he left the club following the departure of manager Paul Ince on 3 April 2011.
+On 29 October 2010, Rae joined Notts County as assistant manager, but he left the club following the departure of manager Paul Ince on 3 April 2011.

 In February 2013, Rae joined Blackpool, once again with Paul Ince.
 The season finished with Blackpool in 15th place.

 On 21 January 2014, along with Paul Ince, Rae's Blackpool contract was terminated and he left the club.
 In August 2014 he became assistant manager at Belgian club KRC Genk, working with Alex McLeish.

 Rae was appointed manager of Scottish Championship side St Mirren in December 2015, after former manager Ian Murray resigned.
 After an unsuccessful start to the 2016–17 season, Rae and his assistant David Farrell were sacked by the club.

 Rae became assistant to Paul Ince at Reading in February 2022.
+On 11 April 2023, Rae and Ince were sacked by Reading.
+On 1 October 2023, Rae joined Scottish Premiership side Rangers as a first-team coach after the sacking of manager Michael Beale.

+On 19 June 2025, Rae joined Scottish Championship side Partick Thistle as assistant head coach under Mark Wilson.